 - Gather information from the other party.
 This can include name, address, driver’s license number, license plate number, and insurance information.

 - Seek medical treatment.
-If you plan on including injuries, pain, and suffering into your case without proper medical documentation, you will be severely disappointed.
+If you plan to include injuries, pain, and suffering into your case you will need proper medical documentation.

 Remember: The more evidence you gather, the stronger your case will be.